 Metadata Collection Identifiers¶

 In open metadata, each metadata collection has a unique identifier, called the metadata collection id and an optional metadata collection name.
-When a metadata instance from the collection is shared within the broader open metadata ecosystem, it includes the metadata collection id and metadata collection name in its header.
-This identifies the originating metadata of the metadata instance.
+When a metadata instance from the metadata collection is shared within the broader open metadata ecosystem, it includes the metadata collection id and metadata collection name in its header.
+This identifies the home metadata collection of the metadata instance.

 The metadata instance header also includes a category name that describes how the metadata was introduced into the open metadata ecosystem.
 This category name is called the Instance Provenance Type by the Open Metadata Repository Services (OMRS) and Element Origin by the Open Connector Framework (OCF) and most of the Open Metadata Access Services (OMASs).
 We will use Element Origin for the rest of this description since it is the most commonly used name.